 DR. SIMONA PERRY’S PROFESSIONAL BIO

 In 2012 Dr. Simona Perry founded c.a.s.e.
 Consulting Services LLC, a roots-based consultancy to provide local, regional, and national consulting services and resources to rural and urban communities directly impacted by rapid social and environmental changes and conflicts.
-In addition to entrepreneurial activity with c.a.s.e., Dr. Perry currently serves in the non-profit sector as CEO of Oceans Connect, Senior Communications Advisor for Livelihoods Knowledge Exchange Network (LiKEN), community engagement advisor to Pipeline Safety Coalition, a public safety organization providing pipeline and energy safety information, engagement, and advocacy in the public interest.
-In the past ten years she has also served as Executive Director of Pipeline Safety Coalition (2020), Executive Director/Riverkeeper for the Ogeechee-Canoochee Riverkeeper (2018), as the Civic Professionalism Program Director for LiKEN (2013-2015), as a Research Scientist at Rensselaer Polytechnic Institute in Troy, New York (2012), and as a Mellon Post-Doctoral Scholar at Dickinson College in Carlisle, Pennsylvania (2009-2011).
+In addition to entrepreneurial activity with c.a.s.e., Dr. Perry currently serves in the non-profit sector as CEO of Oceans Connect, Senior Communications Advisor for Livelihoods Knowledge Exchange Network (LiKEN), community engagement advisor to Pipeline Safety Coalition, and is a member of the Which Way Savannah Collective in coastal Georgia.
+Over the past 12 years, she served as Executive Director of Pipeline Safety Coalition (2020), Executive Director/Riverkeeper for the Ogeechee-Canoochee Riverkeeper (2018), as the Civic Professionalism Program Director for LiKEN (2013-2015), as a Research Scientist at Rensselaer Polytechnic Institute in Troy, New York (2011), and as a Mellon Post-Doctoral Scholar at Dickinson College in Carlisle, Pennsylvania (2009-2011).
 In 2016, Dr. Perry was appointed by the U.S. Secretary of Transportation to serve a three-year term as a safety advocate representative on the Pipeline and Hazardous Materials Safety Administration Working Group on Voluntary Information-Sharing.
 As a public safety advocate, she provides input and serves on technical standards committees related to pipeline safety management systems, public engagement, and transforming safety culture.
-From 2004 to 2006 Simona directed a non-profit international environmental education organization based in Washington, D.C., and from 1995 to 2003 she worked as a field biologist, environmental regulator, and policy analyst with the National Marine Fisheries Service in Massachusetts, Seattle, California, and Maryland.
+From 2004 to 2006 Simona directed a non-profit international biodiversity education organization based in Washington, D.C., and from 1995 to 2003 she worked as a field biologist, environmental regulator, and policy analyst with the National Marine Fisheries Service in Massachusetts, Seattle, California, and Maryland.
 She received her Bachelor of Science degree in Wildlife Biology and Management from the University of Massachusetts, Amherst, her Master’s degree in Marine Affairs from the University of Washington, Seattle.
 In 2009 she was granted her Doctoral Degree in the Human Dimensions of Natural Resources Conservation from the University of Massachusetts, Amherst.